 What is the difference between a translation method and a technique?
-It’s very simple: a translation method is applied to the entire text to be translated, while a translation technique may vary within the same text on a case-by-case basis depending on the specific verbal elements to be translated.
-The classical taxonomy of translation procedures dates back to 1958 and is the work of J. P. Vinay and J. Darbelnet.
+It is quite simple: a translation method is applied to the entire text to be translated, while a translation technique may vary within the same text on a case-by-case basis depending on the specific verbal elements to be translated.
+The classical taxonomy of translation procedures dates back to 1958, thanks to the work of J. P. Vinay and J. Darbelnet.
 It consists of seven categories:

-Borrowing is a translation technique that involves using the same word or expression in original text in the target text.
+Borrowing is a translation technique that involves using in the target text the same word or expression found in the original text.
 The word or expression borrowed is usually written in italics.
 This is about reproducing an expression in the original text as is.
-In this sense, it is a translation technique that does not actually translate…
+You might say that it is a translation technique that does not actually translate…

 Example: The gaucho was wearing a black sombrero and a worn bombacha.

-When a translator uses a calque, he or she is creating or using a neologism in the target language by adopting the structure of the source language.
+When translators uses a calque, they are creating or using a neologism in the target language by adopting the structure of the source language.

 Example: The German word handball is translated into Spanish as balonmano.
 Or the English term skyscraper is gratte-ciel in French or rascacielos in Spanish.

 3. Literal translation

-Usually this is called a literal translation or metaphrase.
+A literal translation is a metaphrase.
 This means a word-for-word translation, achieving a text in the target language which is as correct as it is idiomatic.
-According to Vinay and Darbelnet, a literal translation can only be applied with languages which are extremely close in cultural terms.
+According to Vinay and Darbelnet, a literal translation can only be applied with languages extremely close in cultural terms.
 It is acceptable only if the translated text retains the same syntax, the same meaning and the same style as the original text.